JinLeeGG/Personal_Portfolio_v2/README.md

 ﻿## Personal_Portfolio-v2

-This is my Second Portfolio website.
+This is my second portfolio website.
+I used React Js, Node js, and Bootstrap to build it

 ## Getting Started